AdamBanham/the-scheme-simpn/readme.md

 ## Goals

-- Simulate the two phases of the process
+- Simulate the two iterations of the scheme
-    - pre-robodebt
+    - pre-scheme
     - oci
 - Work out a way to make the resulting simulation data presentable via a web interface